 European Network Adult ADHD

-The DIVA Foundation started distributing the DIVA 2.0 in Dutch for free from 2007 to lower the threshold for appropriate assessment of ADHD in adults.
-The interview is now available in 20 languages worldwide (www.divacenter.eu).
-Due to the increased license fee by the APA for use of the DSM-criteria, it may be necessary in the near future to ask payment for downloads.
-There is also a DIVA 2.0 app available in the App and Google stores that contains all languages.
-The DIVA 2.0 was validated in 2 studies and is increasingly used in research.
-The next edition, DIVA-5, based on the DSM-5 criteria is underway in many languages.
+The DIVA Foundation started distributing the DIVA 2.0 in Dutch for free from 2007, to lower the threshold for appropriate assessment of ADHD in adults.
+The interview is available in 29 languages worldwide (www.divacenter.eu) and counting.
+The DIVA has been validated in several studies and languages.
+The next edition, DIVA-5, is based on the DSM-5 criteria.

 Top Mental Health acknowledgement